 - And I hope that someday no family will have to hear “…this birth defect is called congenital diaphragmatic hernia or CDH, and I’m sorry to say there is only a 50% survival rate.”

 “We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.”
 Franklin D. Roosevelt

 Neil Rubenstein has been married since 2003 to his wife, Amy.
-His CDH survivor (Aidan) was born in June 2010 after being diagnosed at 37 weeks.
+He has two CDH survivors.
+Aidan was born in June 2010 after being diagnosed at 37 weeks.
 Aidan had surgery to repair his hernia when he was 4 days old.
-His surgeon discovered at that time that Aidan had no diaphragm at all, all his organs were in his chest (except for his liver), his heart had been pushed to the left side by his stomach, and he had two spleens (apparently not uncommon).
+His surgeon discovered at that time that Aidan had no diaphragm at all, all his organs were in his chest (except for his liver), and his heart had been pushed to the left side by his stomach.
 Even with all this, Aidan did not need ECMO and was only in the NICU for 29 days.
 Aidan had a follow-up procedure at 13 months old to close up an abdominal hernia that his surgeon created to give his organs room to grow once she moved them all back to their proper location in his abdomen.

-While Amy and Neil were still dating, they started Creative Celebrations, a children party planning and entertainment company.
+While Neil and (his wife) Amy were still dating, they started Creative Celebrations, a children party planning and entertainment company.
 Neil has over 15 years experience in Integrated Marketing Communications and is currently looking for his next permanent role in the Chicago area.

 Neil is the former CHERUBS Illinois and Wisconsin Rep. Neil is currently planning a Midwest CDH get-together (https://www.facebook.com/events/1422319488014152/) on April 19 as the first official event of his newly formed group Help4CDH Families (https://www.facebook.com/HelpforCDH).
 Neil is working towards non-profit status, so he can begin providing services to the CDH community.